Petal & Leaf

 Your favourite wedding trend at the moment?

 I was very unsure of it at the start but now I love seeing all the “first look” videos and photos captured of the brides and grooms seeing each other for the first time.
-The photos and memories captured by the talented photographers are beyond heartwarming and moments they will cherish forever.
+The photos and memories captured by the talented wedding photographers are beyond heartwarming and moments they will cherish forever.

 Best wedding song to kickstart the dance floor?